aleph-im/aleph-docs/docs/tools/web3-hosting.md

 - [Deploy your instance](../computing/index.md) then setup your environment and expose your APIs to the internet.

 > ℹ️ You should setup your backend in advance, in order to integrate the needed endpoint urls inside your website after.

+### AI Integration

+Now that your application is fully decentralized, you want to add some AI features to it?

+Forget about OpenAI and other centralized providers, [LibertAI](https://libertai.io/), a decentralized & privacy-first Aleph.im-based AI project, allows you to perform inferences, manage knowledge bases, and deploy AI agents easily.

+Have a look to the [official documentation](https://docs.libertai.io/).

 ### Auto-Deployment on Push